-instrumental music, 195, 196, 197, 198, 337, four semesters of 140, 150, 160, or 170; and four semesters of 161 or 171; vocal music, 214, 224; 313 or an approved interim: 338: two semesters of 110 or 120; four semesters of 130; and four semesters of 101, 111, 131 or 141.
-Students who take 101 or 111 instead of 131 or 141 will need to take one-half course elective to reach the required total of thirteen courses.
-In addition to this thirteen-course concentration in music, these students complete five additional cognates from core and professional education to fulfill state certification requirements for both a major and a minor in music.
-However, these students are also advised to complete a minor in another department, if possible.
-The cognates include a core history course, a core fine arts literature course (if the history course is broad in coverage as in 101 or 102, it is recommended that the literature course focus more intensely on a narrower time frame), Philosophy 208 (Note: This course counts as the sixth course in the contextual disciplines for secondary music majors), Music 302 (a substitute for Education 303), and Music 356 (a substitute for Education 356).
-This is also the appropriate program for students interested in doing graduate work in music education.
-Students in this program must pass a comprehensive screening test in music, which is given each April.
-They should take the test during the semester in which they are enrolled in 304.
+In addition to this thirteen-course concentration in music, these secondary education students complete five additional cognates from core and professional education to fulfill state certification requirements for both a major and a minor in another department if possible.
+These cognates include a core history course, a core fine arts literature course (if the history course is broad in coverage as in 101 or 102, it is recommended that the literature course focus more intensely on a narrower time frame), Philosophy 208 (which counts as the sixth course in the contextual disciplines for secondary music education majors only), Music 302 (which counts for Education 303), and Music 359.

+These are the appropriate programs for students desiring to pursue graduate work in music education.
+Students in this program must pass a comprehensive screening test in music theory and history, which is given each April.
+They should take the test during the semester in which they are enrolled in Music 308.